Issue 03 · Decks

 The deck shouldn't be the hard part.

 L&D teams know what to teach.
 The hard part is composing it into something the room will actually look at.
 Templates from 2014.
 Slides that don't match the brand.
 Re-typing every quarter.
-MLtitude takes that part away.
+Mltitude takes that part away.

 The usual workflow